jax-ml/jax/docs/notebooks/host-offloading.md

 ### Model and Training Step Implementation

-Next, define your model architecture, loss function, and training step.
+Next, define the model architecture, loss function, and training step.
 The key addition here is moving the optimizer state to device memory via {func}`device_put` at the beginning of each training step, as it's needed for the parameter update on the device.

 ### Running and Comparing Results

-After setting up the sharding, you move the optimizer state to host memory and run the step function with {func}`jax.jit`.
+After setting up the sharding, the optimizer state is moved to host memory and the step function is run with {func}`jax.jit`.

 The JIT compilation of the step function uses several important parameters:
 - `donate_argnums=(0,)`: Indicates that the first argument (parameters) can be modified in-place, allowing JAX to reuse its memory